 Being a hog or bug doesn't mean an app is bad.
 Some apps, like most games, use a lot of energy by necessity and tend to be classified as hogs.
 Similarly, some apps use far more energy under certain rare configurations or use patterns; Carat may consider these apps bugs even if the behavior is correct.
 Regardless, these designations can guide a user toward better battery life.

-Carat is brought to you by the Carat team at the Algorithms, Machines, and People Laboratory (AMP Lab) in the EECS Department at UC Berkeley, in collaboration with the Department of Computer Science at the University of Helsinki.
+Carat is brought to you by the Carat team at the University of Helsinki, Department of Computer Science.
+Carat was started at the Algorithms, Machines, and People Laboratory (AMP Lab) in the EECS Department at UC Berkeley, in collaboration with the Department of Computer Science at the University of Helsinki.
 The project combines expertise from multiple areas, such as mobile application development, statistical data analysis, and mobile energy awareness.
+Carat is currently maintained by the University of Helsinki.
 The Carat team is introduced below.

 Adam Oliner is a postdoctoral scholar in EECS at UC Berkeley, working with Ion Stoica and the AMP Lab.
 He recently finished a PhD in computer science at Stanford University, advised by Alex Aiken, where he was a DOE HPCS Fellow and an Honorary Stanford Graduate Fellow.
 Adam received a MEng in electrical engineering and computer science from MIT, where he also completed undergraduate degrees in computer science and mathematics.
 Adam's research focuses on understanding complex systems.